Mnichovice

 Mnichovice is a town in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 4,200 inhabitants.
+The town is located on the Mnichovka Stream in the Benešov Uplands.
+The main landmark is the Church of the Nativity of the Virgin Mary.

 Administrative division

 Mnichovice consists of three municipal parts (in brackets population according to the 2021 census):